 The Dual Enrollment (DE) programs allow high school students to take academic degree level core courses that will transfer to any TCSG or USG college or university, occupational courses, and diploma level core courses.
 Some students may choose to enroll fully into a degree, diploma, or technical certificate of credit program, or they may choose to just take a few courses.
 All college coursework taken through DE will be fully covered through DE funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks for the first 30 semester hours.
 The only fees students may be responsible for are course-specific fees determined by the college.
 Participating in the DE program is a great incentive for high school students to get ahead on their college coursework!

 Southeastern Technical College offers a schedule of college degree-level courses designed for Dual Enrollment eligible students to be able to get a head start on their college careers while in high school.
 Instead of taking your first college English course in a class of 300, take it in a smaller setting with a class no larger than 25 students—and with an instructor that knows your name!

 Click here to see the list of degree-level DE courses that are guaranteed to transfer to any University System of Georgia college or university as long as the student earns a grade of “C” or better.

 The Diploma and Certificate Level Track DE program allows students to participate in any diploma or certificate program offered at STC!
 Students can take classes at STC, their high school, or online!
-Popular DE programs include Air Conditioning, CompTIA A+ Certified Preparation (completed online), Early Childhood, Nurse Aide, Welding, and Wildlife Management.
+Popular DE programs include Air Conditioning, CompTIA A+ Certified Preparation (completed online), Early Childhood, Nurse Aide, and Welding & Joining Technology.